Felony Gang Participation

 Taking part in any aspect of gang-related activity is punishable by law.
-There is specific legislation created to address gang participation.
-Crime that is organized is considered a direct attack on the government, which is taken very seriously.
-Coolidge Law, located in Gilbert Arizona, is experienced in defense against felony charges, knowledgeable in Arizona laws, and understands charges such as gang participation.
+Crime that is organized is considered a direct attack on the government, and in particular, Arizona legislation has been created to address gang participation.
+Coolidge Law in Gilbert Arizona is experienced in defending against felony charges, and we’re well acquainted with Arizona laws, including charges of gang participation.

 Details of Gang Crimes

 Essentially, gang activity is defined as a group of individuals involved in unlawful actions.
-Recruiting other individuals to be involved, participating in the crimes, assisting crimes, or promoting gang activity is illegal.
-In Arizona, the legislation covers actions that could be charged with the felony of gang activity when the crime is committed with a combination of people or in the name of a gang.
-These actions include:
+Recruiting other individuals to take part in a crime, participating in a crime, assisting in a crime, or promoting gang activity—are all illegal.
+When committed with a combination of people or in the name of a gang, Arizona counts a crime as eligible for felony charges.
+Gang activity may include any of the following:

 - Breaking city curfew